GeorgeVasiliadis/Final-Compiler/README.md

-# MIPS-Compiler
+# Final Language
-A simplified, MIPS-compatible compiler, written in C.
+A simplified, MIPS-compatible language, written in C.